WESTMEAD MELANOMA PROGRAM

-This clinic is a general dermatology clinic where a patient with a skin lesion suspicious of skin cancer can be seen by a dermatology team.
-The patient needs to be referred by a General Practitioner.
+This clinic is a general dermatology clinic where a patient with a skin lesion suspicious of skin cancer can be seen by the dermatology team.
+The patient needs to be referred by a General Practitioner or a Specialist.

 This clinic is a dermatology clinic specifically designed to treat oncology patients who develop skin side effects from oncology systemic drugs.
-The clinic is open from 8:30am to 4:30pm Mondays, Tuesdays and Thursdays.
+The clinic is open from 8:30am to 4:30pm Thursdays and Fridays.

 Once a patient is referred to onco-dermatology clinic, our dermatology medical team will review the patient and provide appropriate treatment for the patient’s condition.
 Our onco-dermatology team conducts multiple research projects and clinical data collected from patients may be used for research purposes if informed consent is given by the patient.

-This clinic is a surgical speciality clinic where melanoma patients who require surgery are seen before and after surgical treatment.
+This clinic is a surgical speciality clinic where patients with melanoma or other skin cancers are seen.
+Patients are seen before surgery, in order to plan their procedure and in follow-up, after surgery has been performed.

 Patients with melanoma may benefit from adjuvant radiotherapy to prevent local or regional relapse after surgical resection of primary melanoma or any nodal disease.
 Also patients with metastatic melanoma also benefit from palliative radiotherapy or stereotactic radiosurgery for symptom palliation or local disease control of metastatic disease.
 This clinic is a new patient and follow up clinic for patients with melanoma requiring radiotherapy treatment.

-- Dermatology Clinical Trials & Research Unit Manager; Marina Ali
+- – Dermatology Clinical Trials & Research Unit Manager: Rupal Patel

-- Surgical Oncologist; Dr Julie Howle, Dr Eva Wong, Dr Muzib Abdul Razak
+- – Surgical Oncologist: Dr Julie Howle, Dr Eva Wong, Dr Muzib Abdul Razak, Dr Gideon Sandler

 Clinical Nurse Consultants (CNC)